jackcahalane/azure-fundamentals-notes/README.md

 **Azure Virtual Network (VNet)** is the fundamental building block for your private network in Azure.
 VNet enables Azure resources to securely communicate with each other, the Internet, and on-prem networks.

-**Azure Virtual Network (VNet)** is a logical isolation of the Azure cloud dedicated to your subcription.
+**Azure Virtual Network (VNet)** is a logical isolation of the Azure cloud dedicated to your subscription.
 By default, virtual networks *cannot* communicate with each other.

-Reccommended to have one VNet each for frontend and backend servers.
+Recommended to have one VNet each for frontend and backend servers.

 You should use **VNet peering** or **VPN gateways** to connect Azure Vnets to each other.
 With VNet peering, you can seamlessly connect two or more VNets in Azure, routing the traffic directly.
 You can also deploy VPN gateways in each VNet to connect them to each other over the public internet.